updated Wed, 11 Dec 2019 12:08:39 -0800

 This roadie jobs domain may be for sale!

 If you are interested in buying a roadie domain check this link: buy roadie-jobs.com, otherwise try the other roadie resources on this page for more information!

 What is a roadie?

 It is not a glamorous job.
 A roadie is there to make the shows happen, make the band sound / look good and ideally not even be noticed by the audience during the concert.
-Most of the work is in preparation, especially for tour, production and stage managers.
+Most of the work is done in preparation, especially for tour, production and stage managers.

 Road crew quotes:

 "Listen to the stage manager and get on stage when they tell you to.
 No one has time for the rock star bullshit.
 None of the techs backstage care if you're David Bowie or the milkman.
 When you act like a jerk, they are completely unimpressed with the infantile display that you might think comes with your dubious status.
 They were there hours before you building the stage, and they will be there hours after you leave tearing it down.
 They should get your salary, and you should get theirs."